zulip/zulip/docs/outreach/gsoc.md

 [typescript-migration]: https://chat.zulip.org/#narrow/channel/6-frontend/topic/typescript.20migration

-- Migrate server's Python codebase from the legacy `@has_request_variables` decorator to the new `@typed_endpoint` decorator, and update our contributor documentation to recommend the new system.
-The `@typed_endpoint` framework uses [Pydantic V2](https://docs.pydantic.dev/latest/) in order to better express how we want to parse API requests and turn them into fully typed Python objects. **Skills required**: A good understanding of the Python 3 / mypy type system and Pydantic 2, and the ability to efficiently read Python code and write clear, structured commits.
-No prior Pydantic experience required, but please take the time to go through the Pydantic upstream tutorials and skim all the existing endpoints using `typed_endpoint` before doing your first Zulip changes.
-A good first PR is to migrate a smaller views file to the new framework; one commit per smaller file is likely to be a good structure.
-See the last commits from [the new framework's main PR](https://github.com/zulip/zulip/pull/26365) for examples of well-written migration commits.

-  Expert: Zixuan James Li, Anders Kaseorg

 - Contribute to Zulip's [**migration to user groups for permissions**][user-group-permissions].
 This migration is intended to replace every setting in Zulip that currently allows organizations to assign